 Enriching the Soil

-You can either mix ½ cup into the soil or disolve the ½ cup of salts in water and sprinkle around the rose bush.
+Epsom salts are also popular with many growers.
+The salts add sulfur and magnesium, two elements crucial to healthy plant growth.
+You can either mix 1/2 cup into the soil or dissolve the 1/2 cup of salts in water and sprinkle around the rose bush.
 Use caution around the leaves.
 Any type of salt can burn leaves if used on hot, sunny days.

-Spread the mulch all around the root zone of the rose bush, but keep it 2 - 3 inches away from the stem.
+Spread the mulch all around the root zone of the rose bush, but keep it 2 to 3 inches away from the stem.
 Piling mulch against the stem can lead to rotting and can provide cover for gnawing rodents and insect pests.